Dream Within a Dream: Exploring Infinite Realms

 - Lack of control: Waking up only to remain asleep often points to feelings of powerlessness, especially in situations where outcomes keep shifting.

-- Heightened intuition: Spiritually, some traditions read nested dreams as signals that your subconscious is working overtime on an unresolved question.
+- Heightened intuition: Some traditions read nested dreams as signals that your subconscious is working overtime on an unresolved question.

-- Transition or liminal state: You're between one phase of life and another, and the dream reflects that unsettled in-between quality.
+- Transition: You're between one phase of life and another, and the dream reflects that unsettled in-between quality.
+This connects closely to dreaming of being in two places at once, which carries a similar liminal energy.

 | Scenario | What It May Reflect |